southwickIO/cloudy-rabbit/README.md

 Simple reconnaissance and threat hunting toolbox.
 This project is meant to be run on Linux.

 ## Description
 This collection of standalone scripts was written with the intent to gather data for some specific cybersecurity and threat hunting use cases.
-These scripts are quick 'n' dirty and cover some standalone tasks I wasn't able to find in the wild or wanted to create my own.
-This repo is a toolbox that covers diverse areas of reconnaissance.
+These scripts are quick 'n' dirty and cover some standalone tasks I wasn't able to find in the wild or wanted to create my own or wanted to learn about.
+This toolbox covers diverse areas of reconnaissance and the standalone scripts aren't related to each other outside of falling under the reconnaissance phase of an engagement.

 ## Dependencies
 1. Python (>=3.8)
 2. Ubuntu (>=20.04) or relevant distro.
 3. scapy (`sudo pip3 install scapy`).
-Used for ti.py and must be installed as sudo for ti.py to work.
+Used for ti.py/st.py and must be installed as sudo for the scripts to work.
 4. ifconfig (`sudo apt install net-tools`).
 Used for df.sh to request information from interfaces.
 5. nmap (`sudo apt install nmap`).
 Used for bg.sh to scan some port services.